What is a Supply Chain

 GS1 US Data Hub Location View/Use subscribers will see that the GLN Type is Inactive.
 They can also filter results to display only Active GLN Types.

 Yes, when importing, select "Y" in the Validate Only column within the template.
-GS1 US Data Hub will validate these new GLNs without importing them into the system, and if necessary.
+GS1 US Data Hub will validate these new GLNs without importing them into the system.
 If errors exist, they are displayed in the "Results" file.
 This enables you to make any corrections before importing them into GS1 US Data Hub.

 Click the GLN to view the Location Detail Record.
 Click the History tab, and scroll down to view the first activity, in which this GLN moved from the DRAFT to PUBLISHED State.
 This is the date the GLN was published.